All Episodes

 Okay.

-It's an excellent point, and that is we've got a law.
+And that is, we've got a law.

-Now we come to find out that people who work at McDonald's and 29 other similar companies, in order to hold on to the health insurance we were told they didn't have because these companies are mean.
+Now we come to find out that people who work at McDonald's and 29 other similar companies, in order to hold on to the health insurance we were told they didn't have because these companies are mean, now we're told that they have to be exempted from this new wonderful law in order to keep their insurance coverage.

 I mean, to me, this is profound.

-Here we have this benevolent typical Democrat piece of legislation going to help you against these rich people who want to take everything you've got away from you.
+Here we have this benevolent, typical Democrat piece of legislation going to help you against these rich people who want to take everything you've got away from you.

 So you have to be exempted.